Home » All Recipes » Appetizers » Holiday Popcorn

 • Popcorn: Lightly salted or kettle corn works if you want a bit more sweetness.

-• Pretzels: Mini crackers, salted nuts like peanuts or cashews, or crunchy cereal such as Chex or Cheerios give a similar salty crunch.
+• Pretzels: Bring in salted peanuts, or crunchy cereal such as Chex or Cheerios.

-• Red and green sprinkles: Use nonpareils, crushed candy canes, or edible glitter for a fun twist.
+• Red and green sprinkles: Use nonpareils or crushed candy canes for a fun twist.

 Expert Tips

-• Prep your tray: Line your baking sheet with parchment or wax paper.
+• Line your baking sheet with parchment or wax paper.
 It prevents sticking and makes cleanup simple.

-• Use newly-popped popcorn: Freshly popped popcorn gives the best texture.
+• Freshly popped popcorn gives the best texture.
 If you’re using store-bought, stick with an unseasoned option so the coating doesn’t clash with added flavors.

-• Move quickly: Once the candy is melted, toss it with the popcorn and mix-ins right away so everything sticks before it sets.
+• Work quickly once the candy is melted and toss the popcorn with mix-ins right away so everything sticks before it sets.

 A bowl filled with popcorn, pretzels, red and green candies, red sprinkles, and drizzled white chocolate, sitting on a green cloth.